 Once you identified an issue in a trigger setup, it's time to edit the trigger.
 If you are on the Support Enterprise plan, triggers have a built-in tool called Revision history, which allows you to look backward on trigger changes.

 Watch the video below to know how to edit a trigger and how to use the revision tool.

-For more information, see Viewing the trigger revision history (Enterprise only).
+For more information, see the article: Viewing the trigger revision history (Enterprise only).

 Resources to help you create trigger workflows

 When troubleshooting triggers, look at other triggers' setups to understand why yours don't work the way you intended.

 Below find a list of quick video tutorials on some of the most common scenarios and settings for triggers.

 - Set ticket type to question when a ticket is created

 For more information, see the article: How to set the ticket type to Question when a ticket is created.